15% off from €20, 25% off from €50, 35% off from €80 on perennials! - Only

 Juniperus horizontalis Wiltonii

-Elegant creeping juniper with a spreading, mat-forming and regular habit, which over time creates a superb evergreen groundcover.
-Its foliage, soft to the touch, is grey-green tinged with blue in summer, then develops lovely purple highlights in cold weather.
+Elegant creeping Juniper with a spreading, carpeting and regular habit, forming over time a superb evergreen groundcover.
+Its foliage, soft to the touch, is a greyish-green tinged with blue in summer, then gains lovely purple highlights under the effect of cold.

 • Height at maturity 20 cm